 We highly recommend consulting with bankruptcy attorney who can assist you in obtaining the most favorable outcome in your case.

-How to Maximize the Homestead Exemption Using Exemption Planning Methods
+How to Maximize the California Homestead Exemption Using Exemption Planning Methods

 Under certain circumstances, debtors may be able to use exemption planning tools to maximize the amount of the homestead.
 For example, imagine a debtor who sells off their assets before bankruptcy and uses this money to pay down their mortgage.
 Essentially, this takes otherwise non-exempt assets and turns them into exempt assets.
 As long as the equity does not exceed the exemption amount, these assets may be exempt in the bankruptcy on all remaining debts.
 This strategy, known as exemption planning, will likely become more widespread because creditors cannot touch home equity.